 The First of Many

-Small Places is raising $2.7 million over the next 24 months from philanthropy to fully develop the new Finca Tres Robles farm with improved farm land and additional mission critical infrastructure, to expand programming, and to improve the health outcomes of even more residents in the East End.
+Small Places has successfully raised $3.1 million over the past 24+ months from philanthropy to fully develop the new Finca Tres Robles farm with improved farm land and additional mission critical infrastructure, to expand programming, and to improve the health outcomes of even more residents in the East End.

 What makes our new farm special…